 – Take care of the forest and watershed: plant trees close to the river, look around for seeds species, tree nursery, and small dams to keep humidity…

-– Join with the women group to make processed food from the forest: chili sauce, kind of palm fruit to boil…
+– Join with the women group to make processed food from the forest: chilli sauce, kind of palm fruit to boiling…

-Volunteers will stay in the villagers’ house, if possible with their own room.
-There will be simple mat, pillow and mosquito net.
-You will need to bring sleeping bag – more bedding materials could be an option in case you are not used to sleeping on the hard floor.
-Volunteer will be part of the family who will take care of them for everything including food, security and transport.
+Volunteers have their own house with a small kitchen.
+There will be a simple mat, pillow and mosquito net.
+You will need to bring a sleeping bag – more bedding materials could be an option in case you are not used to sleeping on the hard floor.
+The volunteer will be taken care of by the neighbour family who will take care of them for daily matters including buying food, security and transport.
 During activities at school (most school days), the lunch will be offered there.
 There are 4 or 5 families who are willing to welcome the volunteers at their house.
-Local people eat rice (or noodles) 3 times a day with side dishes like curries, omelets, local leaves and vegetables.
+Local people eat rice (or noodles) 3 times a day with side dishes like curries, omelettes, local leaves and vegetables.
 They agree to adapt to volunteers needs and tastes using the ingredients available there.

 OTHER PRACTICAL INFORMATION